Quasi-Deterministic Modeling of Sub-THz Band Access Channels in Street Canyon Environments: Channel modeling

 \subsection{Random components}

 As described above, non-negligible random interactions should be incorporated into the channel model for a more accurate representation.
 Fig.~\ref{fig:CDF_relativePG} shows the distributions of relative PG for the deterministic and random components, where the SB reflections from the NW and SW are treated as deterministic components and all other components are treated as random.
+Note that this partition is adopted for the LoS scenario.
+For NLoS conditions, a dominant DB mechanism (e.g., SW$\rightarrow$NW in Fig.~\ref{fig:SP_transition_Del_NLoS}) may be incorporated as an additional deterministic component.
 Evidently, the random components make a significant contribution to the overall power.
 As explicated earlier, MPCs originating from non-predominant higher-order reflections and difficult-to-identify propagation paths are modeled as random components.

 Following the procedure in \cite{THzCorridor}, Fig.~\ref{fig:Random_MPC_interarrival} presents the CDF of the interarrival times of these random components at both frequencies.
 The distribution of interarrival time is expected to follow an exponential distribution as